 (For more information about these categories, see Green Card Through a U.S. Family Member: Who Qualifies?)

 The U.S. petitioner needs only name them on the initial visa petition to start the process for them.
-Eventually, however, they will have to submit their own, independent applications for an immigrant visa or green card.
+Eventually, however, they will have to submit their own, independent applications for an immigrant visa or green card, whether to a U.S. consulate or to USCIS (if they are already in the U.S. and "adjusting status").